Manuton04/FarmingPlus/README.md

   - fp.commands.reward.list: Let the player use /fp reward list.
   - fp.commands.reward.give: Let the player use /fp reward give.
 (ADMIN)
   - fp.commands.reward.clear: Let the player use /fp reward clear.
 (ADMIN)
-  - fp.commands.enchants: Let the player use /fp enchants.
+  - fp.commands.enchant: Let the player use /fp enchant.
   - fp.bypass.costs: Let the player enchant without costs.
   - fp.bypass.farmerstep: Crops not needed in inventory when using Farmer's Step.
   - fp.bypass.farmerstep.protection: Let the player use Farmer's step on WorldGuard regions.